 Tom Murphy VII Awkward: I am running to catch the bus to the airport, a little late so carrying my luggage on my shoulder (also wearing backpack).
 Another person is out for her 4:45am jog.
 Not only are we going the same (very slow) speed, but we're like, right next to each other on the road/sidewalk and there's nothing else awake in the whole town.
 Uh, hey.
-PIT → SFO. almost 8 years ago · Comment
+PIT → SFO.
+8 years ago · Comment

-Tom Murphy VII Spoiler alert: Lost finale is just a clipshow narrated by an Orangutan, all of which takes place on the Holodeck. almost 8 years ago · Comment
+Tom Murphy VII Spoiler alert: Lost finale is just a clipshow narrated by an Orangutan, all of which takes place on the Holodeck.
+8 years ago · Comment

 Tom Murphy VII 2nd row tickets to Devo in July!
-(And the obligatory: Fuck Ticketmaster). almost 8 years ago · Comment
+(And the obligatory: Fuck Ticketmaster).
+8 years ago · Comment

 Pittsburgh Marathon 2010: Project SHARKWEEK